-Life Without Money: Building Fair and Sustainable Economies (2011) is a collection explaining both why the institutions of money and the state prevent us from achieving socialism and how we might organise ourselves without monetary principles or state governance to collectively meet our basic needs.
-This line of thought is ‘non-market socialism’.
+Life Without Money: Building Fair and Sustainable Economies (2011) is a collection explaining why money and the state as institutions prevent us from achieving socialism, and how we might organise ourselves without monetary principles or state governance to collectively meet our basic needs.
+This line of thought is known as ‘non-market socialism’.

-Co-edited with Frans Timmerman — in the photo taken in the 1970s — the other contributors are Harry Cleaver, John O’Neill, Ariel Salleh, Terry Leahy, Adam Buick, Mihailo Markovic, Claudio Cattaneo, Kat Kincade and the Twin Oaks Community.
+Co-edited with Frans Timmerman (1947–2014) — shown below, in a photo taken in the 1970s — the other contributors are Harry Cleaver, John O’Neill, Ariel Salleh, Terry Leahy, Adam Buick, Mihailo Markovic, Claudio Cattaneo, Kat Kincade and the Twin Oaks Community.

 A review article ‘Gifting economies: modelling economies at the grass roots‘ by Patrick Jones in Arena Magazine 119 (August 2012: 23–27) attracted four critiques and rebuttals, including from permaculture co-originator David Holmgren, over three subsequent issues (121–124).

 A book review by David Barkin in Capitalism Nature Socialism 25 (2): 126–8 (online 27 November 2013) was responded to by Ariel Salleh on 128–31, ‘A vernacular response…’.